Triatominae: Insecticide treatment

-Rates of insecticide resistance among triatomines are fairly low due to their long lifecycle and low genetic variability, but some instances of resistance have been reported, particularly among Triatoma infestans populations in Bolivia and Argentina.
+Rates of insecticide resistance among triatomines are fairly low due to their long life cycle and low genetic variability, but some instances of resistance have been reported, particularly among Triatoma infestans populations in Bolivia and Argentina.

 Tribes, genera, and numbers of described species

-The monophyletic nature of the Triatominae subfamily is strongly supported by molecular data, indicating that their blood-sucking character has occurred only once within the Reduviidae.
+The monophyly of Triatominae is strongly supported by molecular data, indicating that hematophagy has evolved only once within the Reduviidae.